Our Struggles

 Signs of Porn Addiction:

-Neglecting Responsibilities: Ignoring work, school, or relationships to watch porn.
+Neglecting Responsibilities: Ignoring school, work, or relationships to watch porn.

 Effects on Life: